chaijs/guidelines/secure-tokens.md

 ### Who can access the real tokens?

-The users in the [token-bearers](https://github.com/orgs/chaijs/teams/token-bearers) team can view, create and revoke secure repository tokens.
+The users in the [token-bearers](https://github.com/orgs/chaijs/teams/token-bearers) has access to https://github.com/chaijs/token-bearers repository which contains instructions to log into the `chaijs` npm account.
 If you need a token created or regenerated for your repository, you should @mention the token-bearers team, so they may generate some tokens for your repository.

 ### How are the tokens generated?